immersive-web/webxr/explainer.md

 // Restore the page to normal after exclusive access has been released. function OnSessionEnded() {
-  // Ending the session will stop firing the `VRSession`'s VRFrame callback.
+  // Ending the session stops fulfillment of promises returned by `requestVRPresentationFrame()`.
   // To continue rendering, use the window's AnimationFrame callback window.requestAnimationFrame(onDrawFrame);
 }